At Camp Tournesol, we are passionate about bringing French learning to kids outside of the classroom.

 TV shows are a tried and true way to get kids excited about learning a language.
 Finding a TV show in French that they love will truly allow them to feel immersed in the storyline, the characters, and of course in the language!

-There are plenty of great French TV shows that we’ve included in our “Top 35 Films” post (see above), but here are a few more.
+There are plenty of great French TV shows that we’ve included in our “Top 35 Films” post (which we also referenced above).

 Board Games